hantsy/building-restful-apis-with-springmvc-gitbook/boot/security.md

 ```

-Create a JPA entity to emplement the `UserDetails` interface.
+Create a JPA entity to implement the `UserDetails` interface.

 ```java
 @Component